Democrats decry Trump's expected withdrawal from Paris climate pact

 Story highlights

-- President Trump is expected to withdraw from landmark Paris Climate Accords
+- Trump is expected to withdraw from landmark Paris climate accords

 - Decision will be major break with international partners